erlage/rad/doc/getting_started.md

 ### Deployment

 For getting a release build run `webdev build --release`.
 It'll generate a ready-to-deploy build of your app inside `build` folder.
 To customize your build, read [this official deployment guide](https://dart.dev/web/deployment).
+Note that optimization level can be controlled.
+Refer to [dart2js docs](https://dart.dev/tools/dart2js) for options available.
 Alternatively, you can also follow [webdev documentation](https://dart.dev/tools/webdev).